AbuBakr-S/js-and-the-dom-notes/README.md

 }
 ```

+Key points about this loop:
+- Tracking the Counter
+- Tracking the Exit Condition
+- Using an Index to Access Values

 ## Example of Loops - `for...in`
 ```
 const digits = [0, 1, 2, 3, 4, 5, 6, 7, 8, 9];